nax3t/django-alpine-popover-component/main/components/popover/README.md

 1. The component initializes with an Alpine.js data object containing:
    - `popoverOpen`: Boolean state for visibility
-   - `direction`: String determining popover position
+   - `popoverArrow`: Boolean to control arrow visibility

 2. When the trigger is clicked:
    - The `popoverOpen` state toggles